oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ## Protecting Redirect-Based Flows {#rec_redirect}

-Authorization servers MUST utilize exact matching of client redirect URIs against pre-registered URIs.
+When comparing client redirect URIs against pre-registered URIs, authorization servers MUST utilize exact string matching.
 This measure contributes to the prevention of leakage of authorization codes and access tokens (depending on the grant type).
 It can also help to detect mix-up attacks (see below).

-Clients SHOULD avoid forwarding the user’s browser to a URI obtained from a query parameter ("open redirector") since such a function can enable exfiltration of authorization codes and access tokens.
-If there is a strong need for this kind of redirect, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by OWASP [@owasp_redir].
+Clients MUST NOT expose URLs that forward the user’s browser to arbitrary URIs obtained from a query parameter ("open redirector").
+Open redirectors can enable exfiltration of authorization codes and access tokens, see (#open_redirector_on_client).

 Clients MUST prevent Cross-Site Request Forgery (CSRF).
 In this context, CSRF refers to redirections to the redirection endpoint that